R&D Interlock

 GTM tier labels apply to a subset of Product-driven initiatives that will be communicated externally to customers and stakeholders.
 They represent Go-To-Market priority and visibility:

-GTM tiers are suggested during the collaboration phase, then finalized during the GTM Alignment Discussion (Week 10) with input from Marketing and Sales leadership.
-GTM priority tiers can never be higher than their corresponding Product priority (P1-P3) to avoid priority inversion.
+GTM tiers may be discussed during the collaboration phase, then finalized during the GTM Alignment Discussion (Week 10) by Marketing and Sales leadership.
+GTM priority tiers should never be higher than their corresponding Product priority (P1-P3) to avoid priority inversion.

 Investment theme Investment theme AI across SDLC